DotMaui/VultureCSSCore/README.md

 # VultureCSS Core
 Remove dead css from your stylesheets

-VultureCSS Core analyze the HTML code and the CSS code and remove all the unused CSS code.
-All this, of course, will be done without changing the websites' appearance.
+VultureCSS Core analyzes the HTML and CSS code to remove all unused CSS.
+This process is carried out without altering the website's appearance.
-It can be used via JAR file or via API.
+It can be used either as a JAR file or via an API.

-The current version is 0.2.2 BETA.
+The current version is 0.3.0 BETA.

 ## Usage